Lauren Bacall’s Potage Cressionnière – Finchley Central – The Great Bear Project – Stop #5

 Yum, yum.
 All in all, a fabulous Great Bear day!

-Mr. Rathbone’s Station Factoids
+Mr. Rathbone’s Tube Trivia

 Originally opened in 1967 as Finchley and Hendon on the Great Northern Railway’s line between Finsbury Park and Edgware, it was renamed Finchley in 1872 shortly before an extra branch from the station to High Barnet was opened.